romanjrdykyj/select2dot1/README.md

 ### Components View

-In this section you can see how the components of Select2dot1 widget look like as well as their hierarchy You can also see how to customize them by [settings](#by-settings) and [builder](#by-builder).
+In this section you can see how the components of Select2dot1 widget look like as well as their hierarchy.
+You can also see how to customize them by [settings](#by-settings) and [builder](#by-builder).
 For more details hierarchy of components , go to [Tree View Components with Settings](#tree-view-components-with-settings) section.

 #### **Component Pillbox Configuration 1**